VrejHambardzumyan/VrejHambardzumyan/README.md

 <h3 align="left">Hi 👋!
 My name is Vrej Hambardzumyan<br><br>

-Passionate Software Engineering student at NPUA and 42 Yerevan .<br>I thrive in team environments and love turning ideas into efficient systems.<br><br>I’m eager to grow, learn, and contribute—seeking opportunities to apply my skills and shape the future of technology.</h3>
+Passionate Software Engineering student at NPUA and 42 Yerevan .<br>I thrive in team environments and love turning ideas into efficient systems.<br>I’m eager to grow, learn, and contribute—seeking opportunities to apply my skills and shape the future of technology.</h3>

 ###